AlHood77/week5_gym_web_app_project/Gym.md

 #### Possible Extensions

-- Classes could have a maximum capacity, and users can only be added while there is space remaining.
+- Activities could have a maximum capacity, and users can only be added while there is space remaining.
 - The gym could be able to give its members Premium or Standard membership.
-Standard members can only be signed up for classes during off-peak hours.
+Standard members can only be signed up for activities during off-peak hours.